 where is the (reduced) suspension of (here a pointed space).
 Recall also that for nice pointed spaces the suspension of a product has homotopy type

 Two spaces are said to be stably homotopy equivalent if for some ; in particular, stably homotopy equivalent spaces have isomorphic cohomology.
 The above result tells us that is stably homotopy equivalent to (once we know that suspension commutes with wedge sums).
 More generally, by induction we conclude that a product is stably homotopy equivalent to a wedge obtained formally by expanding

-(where denotes the unit of the smash product, which is the one-point space) and removing the point.
+where denotes the unit of the smash product, and removing the unit.
 It follows that is stably homotopy equivalent to a wedge of copies of the -sphere, , and by a simple application of Mayer-Vietoris (for wedge sums), the cohomology of such a wedge is the same as what we’ve computed before.